-- Master of Science in Data Science and Artificial Intelligence - Postgraduate Diploma in Data Science and Artificial Intelligence - Postgraduate Certificate in Data Science
+- Master of Science in Data Science and Artificial Intelligence - Postgraduate Diploma in Data Science and Artificial Intelligence - Postgraduate Certificate in Data Science (exit qualification only)

-Intermediate awards
+Intermediate qualifications

-The intermediate qualifications for this programme are the Postgraduate Certificate and Postgraduate Diploma as listed above.
+The intermediate qualification for this programme is the Postgraduate Diploma as listed above.

-Students may be awarded an intermediate qualification (i.e. a related certificate or diploma) as they progress through the MSc or Postgraduate Diploma if they complete the requirements for that award.
+Students may be awarded an intermediate qualification (i.e. a related diploma) as they progress through the MSc or Postgraduate Diploma if they complete the requirements for that award.
 The student may apply for the intermediate qualification whether or not they are registered on it.
 The specific rules are given in the Programme Regulations under Section 1.

-Exit awards
+Exit qualifications